 This pastor told of how when he started following Jesus initially there was no persecution.
 His life was radically transformed, but to his family and friends Jesus was just one god amongst many gods and took no real issue with him following Jesus.
 This is a very common attitude in India and is generally like that whether in the city or the village.
 But within a year this man's family had noticed that he was exclusively following Jesus and living a radically different life than his Hindu upbringing.
 During this time he started to be verbally and physically abused.
 This forced him to develop a theology of suffering and turn to this passage in 1 Peter to take comfort.

-As I watch the world in the West from afar I see many things that alarm me about my home country, and although different than what most of us in Christ are used to, I cannot help but wonder if we are prepared to rejoice in godly suffering.
+As I look around at the world in the West I see many things that alarm me, and although different than what most of us in Christ are used to, I cannot help but wonder if we are prepared to rejoice in godly suffering.
 I think we are far off from physical beatings in the West but I would say that many are already receiving verbal abuse for their faith.
 Just this week I have been reading different articles referring to how the US is becoming tolerable of everything except for those in Christ and the things of the Bible.
 Yes, this saddens me, but in hearing this passage exhorted this week I could not help but think that we should not be surprised by the changing tide against the God of the Bible and his followers.

 This Indian pastor spoke so clearly and honestly to his congregation.
 He said, "If you are in this room and a follower of Christ or considering following Christ, you need to know that you are not choosing an easy life, but one that will most likely be marked by fiery trials and suffering as you take up your cross and follow Jesus."